adarshc98/blaze-backend/README.md

 # Stock Market Prediction API

-This project provides a Flask API with Swagger documentation to predict stock market trends.
+This project provides a Flask API with Swagger documentation for blaze filtering

 ## Features